Steven-J-Blair/pimp-daddy-readme-generator/README.md

 Listed in package.json

 ## Contributing
-Fork it, make a PR, or open an issue—let’s build this together!
+Fork it, make a PR, or open an issue—let’s innovate!

 ## Tests
 Tests coming soon stay tuned!